-Prior to the controlled substances act of 1985, psychedelic medicines were researched and used for the treatment of a variety of psychiatric conditions with success and safety.
-The popularity of these compounds for recreational use and the harms associated with recreational use led to them being categorized as DEA Schedule I drugs, which prevented further medical use or research.
-Since then, research has continued outside the United States, organizations such as MAPS have supported legislative change and new research, and there has been a shift in public opinion with regards to the usefulness of psychedelic medicines when administered in a clinical setting for appropriate reasons.
+Prior to the Controlled Substances Act of 1985, psychedelic medicines were researched and used for successful, safe treatment of a variety of mental health conditions.
+However, the popularity of these compounds for recreational use led to their categorization by the DEA as Schedule I drugs, preventing further medical use or research.
+Since then, research has continued outside the United States, organizations such as MAPS have supported legislative change and new research, and there has been a shift in public opinion regarding the usefulness of psychedelic medicine when administered in a clinical setting for appropriate reasons.

-What is a psychedelic state and how is it useful?
+What is a psychedelic state?
+How is it useful?

-The use of psychedelic medicines can dramatically increase the effectiveness of therapy when used correctly.
-Our approach is to combine guided nature connection with each therapy session and with the Ketamine Assisted Psychotherapy Sessions as well.
-The purpose of this is to improve the duration of the therapeutic effects of psychedelic medicines by allowing nature to be the context for non ordinary states of consciousness.
-This helps our clients intentionally connect to the healing space created by psychedelics in day to day life by focusing on natural surroundings.
+When used correctly, the use of psychedelic medicines can dramatically increase the effectiveness of therapy.
+Our approach is to combine guided nature connection with each therapy session, including Ketamine-Assisted Psychotherapy Sessions.
+By allowing nature to be the context for non-ordinary states of consciousness, we aim to improve the duration of the therapeutic effects of psychedelic medicine.
+This helps our clients intentionally connect to the healing space created by psychedelics in day-to-day life by focusing on natural surroundings.

-What does a typical Ketamine Assisted Psychotherapy (KAP) session look like?
+What is a typical Ketamine-Assisted Psychotherapy (KAP) session like?

 Shortly after receiving a dose of ketamine, you will begin to feel its effects and we encourage you to “lean in” to the experience.
 It is normal to feel a loss of control over the situation and your thoughts and feelings.
 Despite being intimidating, this experience of existing without controlling is valuable.
 In general, if you enter the psychedelic state when you feel safe and supported, you will have a positive experience.